mrfinesse47/tinyapp/README.md

 ## Final Product

 ##### An overview of the users control panel:
+##### The control panel now tracks unique views and total views

 !["An overview of the users control panel"](https://github.com/mrfinesse47/tinyapp/blob/master/docs/4.png?raw=true)

 ##### You can update existing URLS:
+##### The edit page now tracks all visitors to the short URL, by their visitor cookie ID, and time visited short URL.

 !["You can update existing URLS"](https://github.com/mrfinesse47/tinyapp/blob/master/docs/3.png?raw=true)